Are you guilty of wanting everyone to like you?

 Don’t believe me?

-But I’ve at least become aware of it.
+But I’ve become aware of it.
 So now I can call myself out on it.

 And hopefully this post will help you do the same.